bioidiap/bob.ip.binseg/doc/usage.rst

 * Evaluation: Vessel map predictions are used evaluate FCN performance against provided annotations, or visualize prediction results overlayed on the original raw images.
-* Comparison: Use evaluation results to compare performance as you like.
+* Comparison: Use evaluation results to compare performance as you like, or to evaluate the significance between the results of two systems on the same dataset.

 Whereas we provide :ref:`command-line interfaces (CLI)
 <bob.ip.binseg.cli.single>` that implement each of the phases above, we also